ILPN/LaTeX-rise-symbols/README.md

 ## Other options

 The [oPlotSymbl](https://ctan.org/pkg/oplotsymbl?lang=en) LaTeX package defines half-filled triangle symbols.
-Our commands use the same naming schema, but add the `sup` suffix to denote the superscript.
-The symbols defined by this package can be used, but don't look good as superscript in our opinion.
+Our commands use the same naming scheme, and adds the `sup` suffix to denote the superscript.
+The symbols defined by this package can be used instead, but don't look good as superscript in our opinion.

-Do note that our commands don't render correctly outside of superscript!
+Do note that our commands don't render correctly if not used as superscripts!
 Should you need to use a half-filled triangle anywhere else, we recommend the oPlotSymbl package and their `\trianglepafillhl` and `\trianglepafillhl` commands.

 ## Contributing to the repository